 If you don’t know, Google Analytics is a FREE tool from Google that allows you to see how your website is performing.

 For example, you can check how many views a blog is getting or where the readers are from.

 I highly recommend you to connect to Google Analytics as soon as possible.

-Doing so, in few weeks, you’ll have important analytics to help you check if what you’re doing is bringing results.
+Doing so, in a few weeks, you’ll have important insights to help you check if what you’re doing is bringing results.

 2. Connect to Google Search Console